kmshraj/trayproject/README.md

 ## RUN SUITES

 We can run packs of test cases predefined inside our config.ts file.
-If we want to run them we need run the next command line:
+If we want to run them we need run command below in the command line:

 ~~~~bash
 $ webdriver-manager updated